jrhee17/armeria/xds/docs/DEVELOPER.md

 ![resource_tree](resources/resource_tree.png)

-For this reason, each `Resource` may also invoke a new `XdsClient.subscribe`.
+For this reason, each `Resource` may also invoke a new `XdsBootstrap.subscribe`.
 For this reason, each `Resource` is also a potential `Watcher` and implements the `Watcher` interface.
 For practical purposes, fetched `Resource`s are also stored in the `WatcherStorage`.
 It is still possible that the tree happens to contain multiple `Resource`s with the same type and name.